 - Ensure that you don’t cut any part of the bulb or foliage during routine cleanup.
-Small cuts can create entry point for diseases.
+Small cuts can create an entry point for diseases.

 - Pull and discard diseased bulbs.
 Disease spores can spread by wind and by water splashing soil onto the plant.
-The spores also travel from plant to plant on your hands, clothing and tools.
+The spores also travel from plant to plant on your hands, clothing, and tools.

 Onion harvesting and storage tips